jywu20/Notes/Computer Science/Logic and PLT/Isabelle.md

 ## Further enrichments

 In Isabelle/HOL, both parametric polymorphism and ad hoc polymorphism have been introduced into HOL.
-The parametric polymorphism mechanism adopted is conservative in the sense that it can be "compiled away", just like C++ templates (perhaps I should say Hindley–Milner style polymorphism).
+The parametric polymorphism mechanism adopted is basically let-polymorphism and is conservative in the sense that it can be "compiled away", just like C++ templates (perhaps I should say Hindley–Milner style polymorphism).

 Ad hoc polymorphism is realized by type classes.